jaehanwork/jaehanwork.github.io/_education/3_bs.md

 ---
-degree: BS in Electrical and Electronics Engineering
+degree: B.S. in Electrical and Electronics Engineering
 institute: Korea Advanced Institute of Science and Technology (KAIST)
 duration: 2016 - 2020
 # excerpt: